irvha836/skink-genomics/README.md

+# Genome Assembly & Population Genomics
-# Genome assembly and population genomics Harrison Foor MSc
+## Harrison Foor MSc

 Here is the GitHub used to assemble the Whitaker's skink genome and perform genomic analysis on the captive robust skink population.